Rolodophone/nea/report/report.md

 	7. The buttons should be displayed on the screen
 	8. The highscore should also be displayed on this screen
 	9. Jane should appear to be spying undercover before she is found out (before the game starts)
+2. Abilities screen
+	 1.
-2. The game should have appropriate UI
+2. Game UI
 	1. There should be the score displayed in the top left corner
 	2. There should be a pause button next to the score
 	3. Pressing the pause button pauses the game logic and animation